JAPANESE WORDS AND PHRASES

 Macha — Ground green tea, used as a beverage or a flavor.

-Mikan — Small tangerine; also called Satsuma.
+Mikan — A kind of tangerine; also called a Satsuma.

 Miko — Sometimes called Shrine Maidens.
 Young female Shinto priests.
-If they do not leave the service of the kami on marriage, they can advance in the Shinto clergy and are either simply called "priests," or "shamans" if they develop special skills and learning.
+If they do not leave the service of the kami on marriage, they can advance in the Shinto clergy and are as adults either simply called "priests," or "shamans" if they develop special skills and learning.

-Mirin — Sweet wine used in cooking.
+Mirin — A sweet wine used in cooking.

 Miso — Fermented soybean paste used for soup and seasoning.